Vegetam/BootstrapPageGenerator/README.md

 A Demo is at the following link :

+Update version 1.2 added new  functionalities:

+You can now see the website for different device from the Desktop to a small device.

 Update version 1.1 added new  functionalities: in the example miss the Color.

 Added :